Duck Dynasty producers return fire on fraud claims

 Scott and Deirdre Gurney alleged in a lawsuit filed in Los Angeles on Tuesday that ITV Gurney Holding “concocted a scheme by which they would squeeze out the Gurneys, tarnish their reputation in the industry, and acquire the Gurneys’ interest in Gurney Productions for a massively discounted price”.

 Parent company ITV declined to comment.
-In December it said the board of Gurney Productions “had been left with no alternative but to terminate [Scott and Deirdre Gurney’s] employment and file a lawsuit . . . on the grounds of self-dealing, fraudulent concealment and breach of contract.”
+In December, it said that the board of Gurney Productions “had been left with no alternative but to terminate [Scott and Deirdre Gurney’s] employment and file a lawsuit . . . on the grounds of self-dealing, fraudulent concealment and breach of contract”.

+Duck Dynasty, which first aired on the Disney-owned A&E network in 2012, has captured powerhouse ratings, with its season four premiere in 2013 drawing 11.8m viewers, a record for a cable TV reality show.

 ITV has looked to build an international TV production house through acquisitions in the US and other countries, buying the companies behind shows such as Cake Boss, as Mr Crozier set out to make what had been a stagnating business less vulnerable to the swings of the advertising market.